Update 11/21/2019: Elite Plan is live today, the article below is updated with this information.

 - Unlimited Extra will be replacing the current Unlimited &More Premium, but with a higher network management threshold (which is apparently also sticking around for now).

 - Unlimited Elite will be 'coming soon' and will be offering both a higher network management threshold and more personal mobile hotspot data.
+(Live as of November 21, 2019)

 The new plans will include unlimited on-device data, talk, and text, in the United States, Mexico, and Canada.
 The fine print, exceptions, and restrictions are not yet known but are likely to be similar or the same as AT&T's existing plans.